tud-hri/joan/docs/setup-carla-windows.md

     The only important step here (if everything went well) is to remain patient, Unreal will have to compile _all_ shaders which is CPU heavy and can take up to 2 hours.

 ### Step 7: Adding vehicle assets to CARLA in Unreal

+After the Unreal editor has been launched and compiled the shaders from step 6 go to the content browser and search for __'vehicle factory'__:

 After the Unreal editor has been launched and compiled the shaders from step 6 go to the content browser and search for 'vehicle factory':